Joe-Johnson-23/joe-johnson-portfolio/README.md

 Visit the live application: [Joe Johnson Portfolio](https://joe-johnson-23.github.io/joe-johnson-portfolio/)

 ## Hidden Keyboard Controls for Home Page
-- `M` - Increases the speed of the floating bubbles
+- `m` - Increases the speed of the floating bubbles
-- `N` - Decreases the speed of the floating bubbles
+- `n` - Decreases the speed of the floating bubbles

 ## About the Developer